Voices Art Gallery

-Voices Art Gallery, located in the U-M Cancer Center, Level B1, near the Outpatient Pharmacy was created in 1999.
+The Voices Art Gallery was created in 1999.
 Inspired by the artwork of Merrill Shapero, the gallery was created to provide people living with cancer the opportunity to share their story.
-Mr. Shapero’s artwork was our first show, displaying 10 watercolors that journaled his experiences as a hospitalized patient.
+Mr. Shapero’s artwork was our first show, displaying 10 watercolors that journal his experiences as a hospitalized patient.
 These artworks touched patients, families, and staff.
 It was clear that future shows would offer a variety of ways to understand how cancer affects our lives.
 Through generous funding of FRIENDS, the gallery was built in January of 2003.

-To learn how you may have your artwork considered for display at the Voices Art Gallery, please visit the Submitting Art webpage.
+If you would like have artwork you'd like considered for display, please see the Submitting Art webpage.